michaeljthacker/chrome-bible-speak/README.md

    - **Pronounce All**: Enable pronunciation aids for all detected names
    - **Choose**: Select specific names from a menu
    - **Disable All**: Remove all pronunciation aids
+4. **Use the floating bubble** - When pronunciations are active, click the bubble to adjust your selections
-4. **Toggle extension on/off** - Use the global toggle in the popup or selection menu
+5. **Toggle extension on/off** - Use the global toggle in the popup or selection menu
-5. **Click pronunciations** - Each phonetic guide links to the full BibleSpeak.org page
+6. **Click pronunciations** - Each phonetic guide links to the full BibleSpeak.org page

 ## Updating the Pronunciation Database